faucet-pipeline/faucet-pipeline-core/README.md

 ### Configuration for `faucet-pipeline-js`

 The configuration has to include a `bundles` key with an array.
-Each entry of the array if an object with two keys: `entryPoint` is the file that should be compiled, and `target` is the file that should be created (the path is, of course, modified a little when you use fingerprinting).
+Each entry of the array is an object with two keys: `entryPoint` is the file that should be compiled, and `target` is the file that should be created (the path is, of course, modified a little when you use fingerprinting).
 It also has a third, optional key `transpiler`.
 If you provide it, the pipeline will transpile ES201*